brainhubeu/react-carousel/README.md

 ## Local running
 In order to run the docs/ demo locally:
-- `cd docs-www`
-- if you want to connect demo with the carousel source code, replace `__RC_ENV__` into `development` in https://github.com/brainhubeu/react-carousel/blob/master/docs-www/src/globalReferences.js#L2 and remove the `.babelrc` file in the root directory; otherwise, it will use the carousel code installed in `docs-www/node_modules`
+- if you want to connect demo with the carousel source code, replace `__RC_ENV__` into `development` in https://github.com/brainhubeu/react-carousel/blob/master/docs-www/src/globalReferences.js#L5
-- `yarn develop`
+- `yarn start-test-app`

 ## License